qwertie/learn-react/docs/tutorial-4.md

 experimenter(squarer);
 ~~~

 TypeScript requires you to give a _name_ to the parameter of `func`, but it doesn't matter what that name is.
-I could have called it `x`, or `Wednesday`, or `myFavoriteSwearWord` and it wouldn't have made any difference.
+I could have called it `x`, or `Wednesday`, or `myFavoriteSwearWord` and it would have made no difference whatsoever.
+But don't even think of calling it `asshat`.
+Don't you dare think about the hat and the.... no!
+Just don't.
+Stop.

 In JavaScript, everything inside an object is a "property" (a kind of variable), and that includes functions.
 As a consequence, these two interfaces mean the same thing: